 There is a new barometric pressure tendency alarm, which has been installed to alert wearers of any notable change, such as a sudden drop or rise in barometric pressure (which might, for example, let a hiker know of an impending storm, giving time to find cover and better prepare).

-Another new added detail are three function icons on the inner ring of the dial which coincide with the “ALT/BARO/COMP” labels on the outside ring.
+Another newly added detail is three function icons on the inner ring of the dial which coincide with the “ALT/BARO/COMP” labels on the outside ring.
 This is just small detail that makes selecting what function you want to use, that much more intuitive.
-Furthermore, the three respective function buttons have been redesigned and are now constructed is solid metal, treated with an anti-slip material and they have been enlarged to permit easy operation, even while wearing gloves.
+Furthermore, the three respective function buttons have been redesigned and are now constructed in solid metal, treated with an anti-slip material and they have been enlarged to permit easy operation, even while wearing gloves.

-The case is made of impact resistant resin in a variety of color combinations.
-The strap made of a soft urethane for a supple fit, and a high level of stretch-resitance.
-Water-resistance is 100 meters.
+The case is made of impact-resistant resin in a variety of color combinations.
+The strap is made of soft urethane for a supple fit and a high level of stretch resistance.
+The water resistance is rated at 100 meters.
 It will be available at retailers beginning in March or June 2013.

 Overall, Casio has done a good job of modernizing one of their best watch collections, while maintaining a price that’s impossible to beat.